-For the average American, the single best way to maximize travel rewards is to make sure you’re applying for the best credit cards, and using the right credit cards for your daily spend.
-Having the card that best suits your spend patterns can be the difference between earning a single point per dollar on a purchase, and earning five points per dollar on a purchase.
+For the average American, the single best way to maximize travel rewards is to make sure you’re applying for the best credit cards, and using the right credit cards for your daily spending.
+Having the card that best suits your spending patterns can be the difference between earning a single point per dollar on a purchase, and earning five points per dollar on a purchase.

 Over the past few years we’ve seen the introduction of so many great new cards that can really help you maximize every dollar you spend.
 I remember that back in the day I’d typically only earn around one point per dollar spent, while nowadays I’m averaging multiple points per dollar spent.

 Given how many credit cards we’ve seen introduced lately, I think it’s worth sharing the cards I’m using for each major category every so often.
 So, here are the cards I use for various categories, starting with the most points per dollar to the least points per dollar:

 I use the Citi Prestige Card ($450 annual fee), which offers 5x ThankYou points on airfare purchased directly with airlines or with travel agencies.

 Until recently I used The Platinum Card® from American Express ($550 annual fee), which offers 5x Membership Rewards points but doesn’t offer great travel protection, and the Chase Sapphire Reserve® ($450 annual fee), which offers 3x Ultimate Rewards points and offers great travel protection.